paldhous/NICAR/2017/md_raw/r-to-javascript.md

 When scaling circles, use the values from the data, and then take their square roots, using the `sqrt()` function.
 This is important, to ensure that the circles are scaled correctly, by area, rather than by radius.

-`popup` is used to define the HTML code the appears in the popup that appears when any quake is clicked or tapped. here were are using the R function `paste0()` to paste together a series of elements, separated by commas, that will write the HTML.
+`popup` is used to define the HTML code the appears in the popup that appears when any quake is clicked or tapped.
+Here we used the R function `paste0()` to paste together a series of elements, separated by commas, that will write the HTML.
 They include the `mag` and `time` values from the quakes data, the latter being formatted as an easy-to-read date using R's `format()` function for dates.
 See [here](http://www.statmethods.net/input/dates.html) for more on formatting dates in R.

 Having completed our map, we can again save it as an R object, and then save as a webpage.